Ethical statement for PRO-ACT

 The time at which an assessment was taken (a record was created) is listed as the assessment’s delta.
 Delta is given as days from the trial onset (Screening visit’s date).
 A negative delta indicates events occurring before the official beginning of the trial.

-For each type of information available, there are two files, a data file and a data dictionary file.
-The data dictionary specifies the types of information available in the data file (i.e. the different columns in the data file).
+For each type of information available, there is a data file.
 In the data file you will find a SubjectID for each patient, indicating which subject it is.
 You will find the same SubjectID across different files for different assessments, e.g., if the same patient had both vital signs and lab tests measured, those respective records will include the same SubjectID.

 Beyond the SubjectID, the data files contain different assessments and their respective results including value, unit of measurement, and delta (time in days from trial onset to the date when the assessment was made).
 You can identify these variables through the column name in the data file.